Where Does Stablecoin Yield Come From?

 Yield-bearing stablecoins build yield directly into the token.
 The issuer manages the strategy behind the scenes, combining your principal and returns into one asset.

-Stablecoin Yield Risks
+Stablecoin Yield Key Risks

 When you see high APYs, there's usually a reason.
 Higher risk, more leverage, or temporary incentives.